index

 Connection to the Geometry of Self-Correction

 In Navier–Stokes, the nonlinear term (ω)u(\omega\cdot\nabla)u is a self-projection of the flow onto its own strain geometry, while viscosity acts as a smoothing projection.
 The empirical result is consistent with a geometric hypothesis: the Navier–Stokes nonlinearity induces transient curl, but viscosity prevents curl-supporting configurations from remaining integrable across scales.
-Stretching can spike, but the cascade geometry cannot remain integrable long enough to lock in a singularity — exactly the structure proved abstractly for projected gradient flows, where feasibility-induced curl creates cycling but cycling configurations are not energetically stationary.
+Stretching can spike, but the cascade geometry cannot remain integrable long enough to lock in a singularity—exactly the structure proved abstractly for projected gradient flows, where feasibility-induced curl creates cycling but cycling configurations are not energetically stationary.

-Implications for Blow-Up Scenarios
+Consequences for Blow-Up Scenarios

 The most prominent near-singular mechanism involves anti-parallel vortex tubes with strong mutual stretching, local self-similar amplification, and persistent geometric coherence across shrinking scales6.
-The implicit structural assumption is that stretching remains strong and multiscale feeding remains coherent — neither immediately destroying the other.
+The implicit structural assumption is that stretching remains strong and multiscale feeding remains coherent—neither immediately destroying the other.
 The event-localized cubes analyzed here are empirically the same objects: high vorticity, tube-like geometry, strong (ωSω)(\omega \cdot S \omega), active local cascade.
 The finite-residence result shows that even when both stretching (RR) and recursion (LL) are simultaneously high, the system does not remain in a balanced regime where they are matched, with escape occurring via loss of recursion rather than collapse of stretching.
-Anti-parallel tube blow-up must therefore either avoid balance continuously or tolerate breakdown of cascade coherence while amplifying — a narrower corridor than usually acknowledged.
+Anti-parallel tube blow-up must therefore either avoid balance continuously or tolerate breakdown of cascade coherence while amplifying—a narrower corridor than usually acknowledged.
 The result does not rule out transient near-singular growth, extreme imbalance scenarios where stretching dominates without recursion, or finely tuned initial conditions engineered to stay off the balance manifold.
 It is a geometric narrowing, not a refutation of Kerr-type mechanisms6.

 Self-similar blow-up represents the strongest point of contact with the finite-residence observation.
-Such scenarios assume scale invariance near the singularity, recursive feeding across scales, and stable local structure as scales shrink7 — requiring high LΩL_\Omega (stable recursion) and sustained matching between stretching and cascade.
+Such scenarios assume scale invariance near the singularity, recursive feeding across scales, and stable local structure as scales shrink7—requiring high LΩL_\Omega (stable recursion) and sustained matching between stretching and cascade.
 Self-similarity is precisely persistence of recursion, and the observation that LΩL_\Omega drops fastest near balance is a direct obstruction to sustained self-similarity in high-vorticity regions.
 This aligns with rigorous results that already rule out many self-similar blow-ups8 and with the repeated failure of numerical searches to find stable self-similar collapse, offering a mechanistic explanation rather than a scaling argument.
 Asymptotically self-similar behavior with oscillations or intermittent nonstationary similarity (log-periodic structures) could potentially evade finite-residence by never sitting near balance.

-Intermittency-driven blow-up — rare, intense events with no long-lived coherent structure9 — is structurally distinct.
+Intermittency-driven blow-up—rare, intense events with no long-lived coherent structure9—is structurally distinct.
 The finite-residence result is consistent with intermittency: balanced states are transient and escape happens quickly.
 The additional constraint is that when balance is reached, recursion breaks first and the system does not amplify through that region.
-A blow-up mechanism driven by intermittency would need amplification without coherent recursion — effectively non-cascading growth, a nonstandard path that cannot resemble classical turbulence-cascade blow-up.
+A blow-up mechanism driven by intermittency would need amplification without coherent recursion—effectively non-cascading growth, a nonstandard path that cannot resemble classical turbulence-cascade blow-up.

 Nonlocal-in-scale energy transfer scenarios, where triad interactions jump across scales and bypass local cascade coherence, start with low LΩL_\Omega by construction.
 The finite-residence result suggests that the only viable escape from balance is loss of recursion, so any blow-up corridor must live in the low-LL region.
-That is a useful constraint, though not exclusionary — exotic nonlocal constructions or carefully engineered flows where cascade locality never develops lie outside the current observational scope.
+That is a useful constraint, though not exclusionary—exotic nonlocal constructions or carefully engineered flows where cascade locality never develops lie outside the current observational scope.

-Boundary-driven or forced blow-up scenarios — external forcing, nonperiodic domains, sustained injection of structure — fall outside the scope of this analysis, which is periodic, event-localized, and unforced.
+Boundary-driven or forced blow-up scenarios—external forcing, nonperiodic domains, sustained injection of structure—fall outside the scope of this analysis, which is periodic, event-localized, and unforced.

 Taken together, the finite-residence result constrains all blow-up mechanisms that rely on sustained local balance between stretching and recursive scale-feeding, including classical anti-parallel vortex intuitions, self-similar collapse, and turbulence-cascade-based heuristics.
 It does not claim to constrain purely nonlocal, purely intermittent, boundary-driven, or highly artificial constructions.
 The result identifies a configuration widely assumed to be dangerous and shows it is not dynamically persistent.